2022 Rate Changes

 Sanitary sewer overflows are when raw sewage backs up in the pipes underground and escapes through the manholes in the streets.
 These overflows are caused by damaged pipes or when blockages occur due to items that are flushed down the toilet or put down the drain that should not be.
 These items include all wet wipes, fats, oils, grease, etc.

 BWA establishes water and wastewater rates by resolution.
 On Tuesday May 3, 2022 the BWA Board adopted Resolution 2022-02.
 The Resolution establishes the winter quarter average billing methodology and associated wastewater rates which will result in an overall increase in wastewater revenues as contemplated in the Water & Wastewater Rate Study completed in 2020.
 The increase in wastewater revenues is necessary to provide adequate funding for the Authority's future wastewater operations and collection system upgrades.

 Since 2016, BWA has had no increases in water rates and only one increase in wastewater rates (2021).

 Later this year, the BWA Board may also consider adopting other changes to water and wastewater rates which were recommended in the Water & Wastewater Rate Study.
 Considerations may include:

-- Simplifying billing tiers to balance rates and fees among customer classes (residential, multi-family, commercial)
+- Simplifying water service billing tiers to balance rates and fees among customer classes (residential, multi-family, commercial)

 - Simplifying billing units from a per cubic foot of water basis to a per thousand-gallons of water used basis